princetyagitech/Computer_Vision/README.md

 # Computer_Vision
-This repository contains my small projects which I have done while learning CV.
-List of projects:
+This repository contains my small projects which I have done while learning CV.\n List of projects:
-1.
+1. Face Recognition using OpenCV and MTCNN